floriankimmel/podflow/README.md

      time: 2024-02-20T13:26:29.597423+01:00
 ```

-If during recording chapter marks were added they are part of the state file ready to be exported
+If chapter marks were added during the recording, they are part of the state file ready to be exported.
 ## ⚙️ Configuration

 ### Loading configuration

-By default podflow looks for a configuration in the `$HOME\.config\config.yml` file.
-If there is a need for different configuration files
-the default name `config.yml` can be overwritten by using the environment variable `PODFLOW_CONFIG_FILE`.
-So by running
+By default, Podflow looks for a configuration in the `$HOME\.config\config.yml` file.
+If there is a need for different configuration files, the default name `config.yml` can be overwritten by using the environment variable `PODFLOW_CONFIG_FILE`.
+So, by running

 ```bash
 PODFLOW_CONFIG_FILE=test.yml podflow check